matt-fonto/aws/notes.md

 - CloudWatch: Logging, metrics, and alarms.
 Monitor performance and errors
 - Secrets manager / Parameter store: Securely store credentials, tokens, config
 - CodePipeline + CodeBuild + CodedDeploy: CI/CD tools for automating deployment

+One thing to be aware is AWS regions, you can select any region you want, but as you create services, they will be region-specific.
+For example:

+- If you create an EC2 instance while in US East, this instance will "belong" to this region
+- Therefore, each region will have its own separate set of resources

 ## 3. Per category